-Sepsis, or septic shock, refers to the massive immune response to an infection within the body.
-Often the patient is suffering from a known infection (urinary tract infections and pneumonia being the most common).
-However, the scale of the infection, and the body's response to it, forces the body to focus on reacting to the infection at the risk of other body systems.
-Sepsis ranks among the top ten causes of mortality, but also ranks as the costliest medical condition treated in the United States' hospitals.
+-Sepsis, or septic shock, refers to the massive immune response to an infection within the body.
+Often times the patient is suffering from a known infection (urinary tract infections and pneumonia being the most common).
+However the scale of the infection, and the body's response to it, forces the body to focus on reacting to the infection at the risk of other body systems.
+Antibiotic resistance and the aging populations who are living longer have helped to gain recognition for this medical crisis.
+Sepsis ranks among the top ten causes of mortality, but also ranks as the most costly medical condition treated in the United States' hospitals.

-Septic shock is truly a life-threatening emergency.
-However, when assessing a patient suffering from septic shock they present much more stable than the status of most life-threatening conditions to which EMS responds.
+-Septic shock is truly a life threatening emergency.
+However, when assessing a patient suffering from septic shock they present much more stable than the status of most life threatening conditions to which EMS responds.
 The septic shock patient may not appear to be in shock, there was not a sudden change in the patient's condition, nor was there a specific event that can be identified as the cause.
 Close examination will start to note a series of subtle changes that should be seen as key indicators of sepsis.

-- 1. Screen all patients with medical complaints in addition to anyone with suspected underlying sepsis complaint. - 2.
+- 1. Screen all patients \geq 40 years old with medical complaint in additional to any with suspected underlying sepsis complaint. - 2.
 Render initial care in accordance with the Routine Patient Care Protocol. - 3.
-Oxygen: If respiratory distress is noted, 15 LPM via NRM or if unable to tolerate the mask, 6 LPM via nasal cannula. - a.
-If no obvious respiratory distress is noted, apply a pulse ox.
-If \geq 94% and no signs/ symptoms of respiratory distress, no Oxygen is required.
-If \leq 94% apply nasal cannula at 2-6 LPM or 15 LPM via NRM as needed to raise pulse ox to \geq 94%. - 4.
+Oxygen: If respiratory distress noted, 15 LPM via NRM or 6 LPM via nasal cannula. - a.
+If no obvious respiratory distress, apply pulse ox.
+If $\ge 94\%$ and no signs/ symptoms of respiratory distress, no Oxygen is required.
+If $\le 89\%$ apply nasal cannula at 2-6 LPM.
+If unable to increase $\ge 94\%$ move to 15 LPM via NRM. - 4.
 Focus should be given to a very thorough assessment. - 5.
 Utilize the Miami Sepsis Scoring tool for initial indicators of shock.

-Miam i Sepsis Score
+Miami Sepsis Score

-1 Body temp $\ge 38 \text{ °C} (100.4 \text{ °F}) \text{ or } \le 35.5 \text{ °C} (96.0 \text{ °F})$
+1 Body temp \ge 38C (100.4F) or \le 35.5 C (96.0F)

 Make sure to specify how the temp was taken

-1 Respiratory Rate \geq 22/ minute
+1 Respiratory Rate ≥ 22 / minute

 2 Shock Index ≥ 0.7 (Heart rate/ Systolic Blood Pressure)

 Composite score